haimbilia/BuyHub/readme.txt

     => 063439 - Buyer UI: Proper information is not showing for the "search" field under the Order's section.
     => 063433 - Seller UI: "Copy Link" functionality is not working in the case of Digital products and delete button is also not aligned.
     => 063461 - Seller UI: Getting multiple issues on Tax category page.
+    => 063440 - Buyer UI: Different icon is used for the "feedback" functionality on the dashboard and on the order's page AND the wrong order ID is showing under the Rewards Points section Assigned

 UAT points: